Your travel expert

 Target birds: Caribbean Flamingo, Harris's Hawk, Laughing Gull, Caspian Tern, Black Skimmer, Green-rumped Parrotlet, Buffy Hummingbird, Red-billed Emerald, Chestnut Piculet (endemic), White-whiskered Spinetail, Slender-billed Tyrannulet, Black-backed Antshrike, Slender-billed Inezia, Orinocan Saltator, Pileated Finch, Tocuyo Sparrow, Vermillion Cardinal, Roseate Spoonbill, Bare-eyed Pigeon, Venezuelan Flycatcher, Pale-eyed Pygmy-tyrant, Russet-throated Puffbird, Double-striped Thick-knee

-After an early breakfast we will spend the day in the area of Las Gaviotas, for further bird watching.
-These coastal lowland forests contain a number of bird species that we will not see anywhere else.
-Manakins, Tyrants, Flycatchers, Raptors and others.
-In the afternoon, we will complete our observations and take a break on the white Caribbean beaches.
-At the end of the day, we will drive to Santa Marta, then climb the western foothills of the Santa Marta massif.
+After an early breakfast, we will spend the day in Las Gaviotas for further bird watching.
+These coastal lowland forests contain many bird species we will not see anywhere else: Manakins, Tyrants, Flycatchers, Raptors, and more.
+We will keep birding in the afternoon and take a break on the white Caribbean beaches.
+At the end of the day, we will drive to Santa Marta and climb the western foothills of the Santa Marta massif.
 Several stops are planned along the way.
 Arrival in the village of Minca, where we will enjoy a well-deserved rest.

 Dinner and overnight stay in a charming hotel in Minca.